dustinpfister/blog_posts/_posts/threejs-vector3-apply-euler.md

 ## 4 - Conclusion

 It would seem like there is at times a lot of over lap between the Vector3 class and the Euler class, and there is a lot of similarities between the two.
+I remember that when I was first getting started wit threejs that I would often confuse the two, but it is a good idea to work out the confusion.